CSCI 237

 Home | Lectures | Labs | CS@Williams

-Prelim Due Date Mar 15 at 11:59pm.
-Part A must be completed.
-Make sure you submit (using submit237) working versions of sum.ys, rsum.ys, and copy.ys.
+Due Date Mar 21 at 11:59pm.
+Make sure you submit (using submit237) working versions of sum.ys, rsum.ys, and copy.ys before you leave campus for spring break.

 Overview

 In this lab, you will learn about the design and implementation of a Y86-64 processor.
-The lab is organized into three parts.
-In Part A you will write some simple Y86-64 programs and become familiar with the Y86-64 tools.
-In Part B, you will extend the SEQ simulator with a new instruction.
-In Part C, you will modify the branch prediction algorithm used in PIPE.
+Specifically, you will write a few simple Y86-64 programs and become familiar with the Y86-64 simulator tools.

 Instructions